benkmoore/ar_hardware/README.md

 C. The boards should all be perpendicular to the ground, ie. the antenna should be the furthest point from the ground.
 If the boards are horizontal they won't be able to communicate properly.

 D. If the update rate of the tag isn't at 10Hz (highest) there will be issues with delayed info.
+This should be done from the android app or using minicom.